Statistical testing of random number generators and their improvement using randomness extraction: Tools and Definitions

-In our work, we study the output distribution of different RNGs directly, without considering additional information i.e.\ we test for statistical randomness.
-We then study, in the same way, the effect of different post-processing methods applied to the output of the RNG.
-We consider the specific case of bits, i.e.\ the RNG outputs an $n$ length bit string $X \in \{0,1\}^n$, for simplicity - although one can also study RNGs whose output alphabet is larger.
-In some cases, we talk about sizes in bytes, where one byte is eight bits.
-We denote the random variable $X$ and its specific realisation $x$ for $X=x$.
-The set-up is illustrated in \Cref{fig:rng-setup}\@.
+As discussed in the Introduction, randomness is different when considering the perspective of a user or that of an adversary.
+In this work, we study the statistical properties of different RNGs' outputs directly, without~considering any additional information that a potential adversary might obtain, such as a detailed model of the entropy source or information from invasive or non-invasive attacks.
+We then examine, in~the same manner, the~effects of various post-processing methods applied to the RNG's output.
+We consider the specific case of bits, i.e.,\ the RNG outputs a bit string of length $n$, denoted $X \in \{0,1\}^n$, although~one can also study RNGs whose output alphabet is larger.
+In some cases, we refer to sizes in bytes, where one byte equals eight bits.
+We denote the random variable produced by an RNG as $X$ and its specific realisation as $x$ (i.e., $X=x$).
+The~set-up is illustrated in Figure~\ref{fig:rng-setup}.

-The amount of randomness a random variable $X$ has is captured by its min-entropy $\mathrm{H}_{\infty}(X)$. \begin{definition}[Min-entropy] The min-entropy, $k$, of a random variable, $X \in \{ 0,1\}^n$, is defined as
+{The amount of randomness that a random variable $X$ has is captured by its {min-entropy $\mathrm{H}_{\infty}(X)$.}} \begin{Definition}[Min-entropy] The min-entropy, $k$, of~a random variable, $X \in \{ 0,1\}^n$, is defined as

-\end{definition} This can be interpreted as the minimum amount of randomness, in bits, a variable $X$ has, when there is no side information available.
-The quantity $P_g=\max\limits_{x \in \{ 0,1\}^n} \Pr (X = x)$ is the guessing probability of $X$.
+\end{Definition} This can be interpreted as the minimum amount of randomness, in~bits, that a~variable $X$ has when there is no side information available.
+The min-entropy rate of a random variable $X \in \{0,1\}^{n}$ is $\alpha = \mathrm{H}_{\infty}(X)/n$.
+This can be interpreted as the minimum amount of randomness that $X$ has per bit, on~average.
 Since RNGs output sequentially, we generalise this definition to consider the min-entropy of the current random variable conditioned on all previously produced random variables.
-This is known as \textit{block min-entropy}\@.
+This is known as \textit{{block min-entropy}}.

-\begin{definition}[Block min-entropy] A set of random variables $X_i \in \{0,1\}^{n}$ for $i \in \mathbb{N}$ is said to have block min-entropy\footnote{This definition can easily be generalised to the case where each block, or random variable, $X_i$ has different size $n_i$, i.e. $X_i \in \{0,1\}^{n_i}$, and min-entropy $k_i$.} $k$, if

-\end{definition} This can be interpreted as the minimum amount of random bits a variable $X_i$ has, when conditioned on all previous random variables, indexed by $0, \ldots, i-1$.
+\begin{Definition}[Block min-entropy] A set of random variables $X_i \in \{0,1\}^{n_i}$ for $i \in \mathbb{N}$ is said to have block min-entropy $k_i$, if~ \end{Definition} This can be interpreted as the minimum number of random bits that a variable $X_i$ has when conditioned on all previous random variables, indexed by $0, \ldots, i-1$.